Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Numerical Examples

 From Figure \ref{fig: addm_param_recovery}, we can see that the $\widehat{\eta}_n^{\text{ML}}$ aligns closely with the identity line $y=x$, even for small sample size ($n=100$), and becomes nearly exact when $n=10,000$.
 This indicates the consistency of $\widehat{\eta}_n^{\text{ML}}$: as the sample size grows, the estimator converges to the true parameter.
 However, $\widehat{\eta}_n^{\text{TADA}}$ systematically underestimates $\eta$.
 Even when $n=10,000$, the red points remain well below the identity line, showing persistent asymptotic bias that does not vanish with larger $n$.
-This confirms that the TADA ``maximum likelihood" estimator is inconsistent.
+This confirms that the TADA ``maximum likelihood'' estimator is inconsistent.
 It is worth noting that $\eta=1$ corresponds to the case with no attentional effect, where the model reduces to the standard DDM.
-In this case, the TADA ``likelihood" coincide with the analytical likelihood solution of the standard DDM, and the bias therefore vanishes.
+In this case, the TADA ``likelihood'' coincides with the analytical likelihood solution of the standard DDM, and the bias therefore vanishes.
 As $\eta$ decreases toward 0 (indicating stronger attentional effects), the bias $\widehat{\eta}_n^{\text{TADA}}-\eta$ grows larger.
-Indeed, the original aDDM study \cite{krajbich2010visual}, which fitted the model via expensive forward simulation, reported a maximum-likelihood estimate of $0.3$, a value in the range where TADA exhibits substantial bias.
-When $\eta$ is close to 0 (approximately $< 0.2), \widehat{\eta}_n^{\text{TADA}}$ even takes negative values, which are not physically meaningful.
+Indeed, the original aDDM study \citep{krajbich2010visual}, which fitted the model via expensive forward simulation, reported a maximum-likelihood estimate of $0.3$, a value in the range where TADA exhibits substantial bias.
+When $\eta$ is close to 0 (approximately $< 0.2), \widehat{\eta}_n^{\text{TADA}}$ even takes negative values, which are not physically meaningful\footnote{The negative values of \(\widehat{\eta}_n^{\mathrm{TADA}}\) arise partly because we use unconstrained numerical optimization in this experiment.
+If one instead imposes the natural constraint \(\eta\in[0,1]\), then estimates that would otherwise be negative are truncated at the boundary \(\eta=0\).
+This keeps the estimates within the admissible parameter space, but it does not resolve the underlying inconsistency of TADA.}.
 Indeed, a recent study comparing TADA fits to multiple datasets across humans and monkeys often reported individuals with $\eta < 0$ \citep{lupkin2023monkeys}.